Wesley Church History

 The Central Methodist Mission

 In 1893, with Melbourne’s worst slums crowding around the church, the Conference declared Wesley to be the Central Methodist Mission, and appointed Alexander Edgar as its first Superintendent.
-That Mission, became Wesley Mission Melbourne, which grew into one of Melbourne’s largest non-profit social welfare agencies.
+That Mission became Wesley Mission Melbourne, which grew into one of Melbourne’s largest non-profit social welfare agencies.
 It is now part of Uniting Victas, which provides community services in many parts of Victoria and Tasmania, with headquarters on this site.

 Alexander Edgar

-Alexander Edgar had been a strong advocate of both evangelism and social activism in all his placements.
-In 1893, he began the tradition of the “Pleasant Sunday afternoon”, where speakers would be invited on major public issues.
-His advocacy of fair wages led to him being appointed chair of the first Victorian wages board.
+Alexander Edgar had been a strong advocate of both evangelism and social activism in all his ministry placements.
+In 1893, in response to learning about the poverty experienced by people working fulltime in the textile industry in Melbourne, Edgar established a Sunday afternoon program of speakers discussing major social issues.
+Melbourne suffered a Depression in the 1890s and Pleasant Sunday Afternoons sought to relate theology to social issues.
+(Howe and Swain, Challenge of the City p11) Edgar’s advocacy of fair wages led to him being appointed chair of the first Victorian wages board.
 In his time it was said that “services at Wesley were ritualistic in the morning, socialistic in the afternoon and evangelistic at night”.
-Alexander Edgar commonly held the evening services in the open air, or in a theatre.
-He commonly used magic lantern slides in these services.
+Alexander Edgar often held the evening services in the open air, or in a theatre, and used magic lantern slides in these services.

 The Princess Mary Club